 14. Liability and indemnity

-The Board of Trustees will ensure that appropriate insurance is in place to cover staff providing support to pupils with medical conditions.
+The governing board will ensure that appropriate insurance is in place to cover staff providing support to pupils with medical conditions.

-The school holds an insurance policy with The Department for Education covering liability relating to the administration of medication.
+The school holds an insurance policy with Zurich Municipal covering liability relating to the administration of medication.